DIGITAL MARKETING FOR HOSPITALITY - 2022/3

 Thus, the summative assessment for this module consists of:

 Students will be required to select two existing digital marketing examples in hospitality industry (can be a campaign or any forms of digital marketing initiatives), and critically evaluate the strengths and weaknesses of the selected examples using theoretical knowledge learnt from class.
-Students will be asked to submit a critique (500 words) in a blog entry.
+Students will be asked to submit the first critique in a blog entry, and the second critiue in a vlog entry (i.e., video blog).
+Each critique is worth 15% of the final grade.
 Students will be requested to select two different types of digital marketing examples (e.g. CRM activity, video advertisement, social media campaign, or email marketing), and carefully consider the unique characteristics of the selected type of digital marketing and digital channel used.
 Creative critique methods such as benchmarking with competitors, text mining and content analysis on customer comments, are encouraged in this assignment.

 Formative assessment and feedback